 View from Living and working on a hot planet: Reporting on climate change and human health

-View from AI Spotlight Series workshops & webinars
+View from AI Spotlight Series Workshops & Webinars

 “Many journalists lack confidence when including numbers in their reporting, or they fear misrepresenting the data when it comes to covering facts and figures, studies, or technical reports.
 This free,